Skip to content

 We have a range of accommodation options available to international students.
 You can choose to live in our halls of residence in Cheltenham and Gloucester, or explore university-approved private housing and lodgings.

-It’s vital that you arrange your accommodation before you arrive in the UK, whether this is short-term accommodation in hotels or a confirmed reservation with university halls.
+It’s vital that you arrange your accommodation before you arrive in the UK, whether this is short-term temporary accommodation in a hotel, or a confirmed reservation with university halls, private housing, or lodgings.
 If you wish to secure halls accommodation you should confirm your booking before arriving.

-For international students bringing family with them to the UK, it’s important to note that it can be very difficult to quickly secure family accommodation, with very limited local options.
-We advise students to arrive ahead of their family and secure appropriate accommodation, before inviting family to join them in the UK.
+For international students bringing family with them to the UK, it’s important to note that it can be very difficult to quickly secure family accommodation, with very limited local options available.
+As such, we advise students to arrive ahead of their family and secure appropriate accommodation, before inviting family to join them in the UK.

 Setting up your University Network Account